Solar Reliability

 Overview

 Our “solar reliability” area focuses on studying and modeling the thermomechanical and photochemical reliability of silicon photovoltaic (PV) module components, primarily on the three layers of glass – encapsulant – PV cell.
-We employ a fracture mechanics based approach to understand the fundamental degradation mechanisms of module materials and interfaces.
+We employ a fracture mechanics based approach to understand the fundamental degradation mechanisms of module materials and interfaces, supported with characterization techniques and multiscale modeling.
 This includes significant participation from national labs and industry collaborators, who provide us with the most modern and relevant solar technologies.

 Group Members: